SeanKilleen/seankilleen.github.io/hire/index.md

 * Organizational agility
 * A culture of learning, experimentation, and quality

-## Feedback from my most recent performance appraisal
+## Feedback from my 2020 performance appraisal

 Highlights from what my peers recently said about me, anonymously.